He4eT/yet-another-experiment/README.md

 1. Download `yet_another_experiment.t3` from the [release page](https://github.com/He4eT/tads3_experiment/releases)
 1. Install the interpreter that supports TADS adventure games (see the list below)
+1. See this [cheat sheet](http://pr-if.org/doc/play-if-card/play-if-card-300dpi.png) if you are not familiar with interactive fiction

 ### List of interpreters